bvasilop/udemy-complete-JS-course/JS-Array-and-Object-Methods/js-array-methods.md

     console.log(dollars); //['$2', '$3', '$4', '$5']

-### How to convert a string of numbers into an array of numbers
+### How to convert a string of numbers into an array of numbers using .map and parseInt()

 http://www.wirfs-brock.com/allen/posts/166